basselsaleh/blog/_posts/2021-05-09-not-knowing.md

 toc: false
 layout: post
 title: "Not Knowing"
-#description: "\"They say great science is built on the shoulders of giants.
+description: "\"They say great science is built on the shoulders of giants.
 Not here.
 At Aperture, we do all our science from scratch.
 No hand holding.\" - Cave Johnson"
-description: "test"
 categories: [markdown]
 ---